snadella95/My-Context/README.md

-MyContext:
+﻿MyContext:

+Aim: Product allows the granular control of a patient record to be management by the patient themselves via interaction with a distributed ledger.
+The patient can trade or auction their medical record based on bids from 3rd party pharmaceutical or medical researchers.

-Clinical Records are generated throughout a person’s life relating to their points of care, interventions and treatments as and when they need them.
+Description: Clinical Records are generated throughout a person’s life relating to their points of care, interventions and treatments as and when they need them.
 These records hold valuable details of a private and confidential nature.
 The sharing of this information can be difficult to monitor and in clinical scenarios could lead to a compromise of data security.